-The risk result in KLP for 2023 is NOK 648 million.
-Out of the total risk result, NOK 594 million has been transferred to the customers' premium fund, while NOK 54 million has been used to strengthen the premium reserve in the Pension Scheme for Hospital Doctors.
+The risk result in KLP for 2024 is NOK 790 million.
+The whole of the risk result is transferred to the customers' premium fund.

 The risk result is an expression of how mortality and disability have developed in the insured population in relation to the assumptions used in the annual setting of premiums.